Thorium Hydride SDS

 • Keep in a cool, dry, dark location in a tightly sealed container or cylinder.

-• Use only in area provided with appropriate exhaust ventilation.
+• Use only in areas provided with appropriate exhaust ventilation.

 • Keep away from incompatible materials, ignition sources, and untrained individuals.